LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: int SUNHeuristicsConstrainStep(SUNHeuristics H, realtype hcur, realtype hnew, realtype* hconstr)

    Main constraint-application function.
 This will attempt to change the step *hcur* to *hnew*, applying any heuristic bounds on the step size adjustments.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:
+   :param H: the :c:type:`SUNHeuristics` object.

-   * *H* -- the heuristics object.
+   :param H:  the heuristics object.
-   * *hcur* -- the step size from the previous step attempt.
+   :param hcur:  the step size from the previous step attempt.
-   * *hnew* -- the requested step size for the upcoming step attempt.
+   :param hnew:  the requested step size for the upcoming step attempt.
-   * *hconstr* (output) -- pointer to the constrained step size.
+   :param hconstr: (output)  pointer to the constrained step size.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: